joeydubey/llm/README.md

 $ ./llm take_order 3
 Error: order ID 3 does not exist.
 $ ./llm
 Error: no arguments received.
-Run \"./llm -h\" to see usage.
+Run "./llm -h" to see usage.
 ```

 ## Testing